Passing a Stopped School Bus Attorney Lake County, Illinois

 - For the purpose of receiving or discharging students.

-Two different statutes, entirely outside the passing a stopped school bus statute, describe these "visual signals."
 This "visual signal" component of the passing a stopped school bus law adds two more elements that must be proven at trial:

 - Visual signals as specified in Section 12-803 were in operation on the school bus, and